Guardians vs. Yankees MLB Betting Odds, Trends & Prediction

 New York Yankees DFS Spin

-Yankees center fielder Aaron Judge continued to hit well in his club’s 9-5 loss to the Guardians on Tuesday night.
-In that game, the 2022 AL MVP went 2 for 5 with a double, a homer, 3 RBI, a walk, and a run scored.
-Across 556 plate appearances this season, Judge is batting .332 with 45 homers, 114 RBIs, and an OPS of 1.172.
-Aaron Judge is hitting .427 with an OPS of 1.388 over the past 30 days.
-That fact makes the two-time AL home run champ worth a look in DFS on Wednesday.
+Yankees right fielder Juan Soto drove in the majority of his club’s runs in their 8-1 win over the Guardians on Wednesday.
+In that game, the former National went 2 for 3 with a double, a homer, 5 RBIs, 2 runs scored, and a walk.
+Across 566 plate appearances this season, Soto is batting .302 with 36 homers, 93 RBIs, and a 1.045 OPS.
+Juan Soto is hitting .297 with an OPS of 1.016 in home games this season, making him an appealing DFS option on Thursday.

 Guardians vs. Yankees MLB Betting Trends